tomhea/os_zero/binary_tests.md

 - The address ranges are "where are the test in memory", in hex, and they here won't include the last byte.
 - The binary tests have a "First code" section reserved for them, meaning addresses 80002000-80004000.
 - There is a code that prints wether all test passed, and it's located in `80002040`.
+- I added some nops between tests so that there will be at least one nop between tests, and that each test will bw aligned to 0x10.

 # Testing-Functions Tests: